pliniker/pliniker.github.io/content/introduction-to-mo-gc.md

 **Preliminary results for [mo-gc](https://github.com/pliniker/mo-gc), a garbage collector written in Rust.**

+> Mo-gc is an experiment in garbage collection written in the Rust programming language.
+>
-> Mo-gc avoids pausing the mutator to scan the stack by writing stack root reference count
+> Instead of scanning the stack, the mutator writes reference count
 > increments and decrements to a journal.
 The journal is read concurrently by a garbage
 > collection thread that keeps a map of objects and their absolute reference counts.
 The object
 > map is divided into young and mature generations and collection is done with parallellized
 > mark and sweep phases.
 >
-> The journal is an extension of a type snapshot-at-beginning write barrier and this project
+> The journal is a type of snapshot-at-beginning write barrier and this project
 > is an experiment in the feasibility, limitations and scalability of this approach.
 >
 > A second aspect of the experiment is to gauge the possible performance of a GC in and for